The Northampton Historic Preservation Society Presents

 The quality of craftsmanship at Pear Valley can be seen by its architectural elements.
 These include the Flemish bond chimney that features glazed headers in a Chevron pattern, a treatment employed in well-crafted buildings through the first half of the 18th century.
 A false plate was used to carry the rafters and the interior exposed beams showcase chamfered edges and hand-wrought nails.
 Learn how Pear Valley has survived for almost three centuries and see the architectural elements that make it important to historians and scholars.

 The Northampton Historic Preservation Society is fundraising to restore the 1907 Jail.
 Help us to restore the last historic building where county governance took place on the Northampton Court Green and provide a museum about all the jails that have there for the past 300+ years and a genealogy research information center.

-The Northampton Historic Preservation Society is working to provide educational programs and information to educate the public about the history of Northampton County, Virginia.
+The Northampton Historic Preservation Society also provides educational programs and information to educate the public about the history of Northampton County, Virginia.